nizanhuw/Data512_Wildfire_Project/README.md

 ### For Common Analysis Part 1
 Please utilize the link to the ipynb file running all modules in the Source code folder:

-The source code folder contains the following ipynb files to run in a specific order:
+The `source code folder` contains the following ipynb files to run in a specific order:
 - Reader.py: Instructor's python `object` function from the Wildfire.zip to read in USGS GEO called and imported in
   Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb

 - Please run this first: Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb
-  This file contains the process of collecting reader.py and USGS_Wildland_Fire_Combined_Dataset.json in the intermediate_data folder.
+  This file contains the process of collecting reader.py and USGS_Wildland_Fire_Combined_Dataset[0][1][3].json in the intermediate_data folder.
   This collects information from these files to produce coeur_smoke_estimate_df.csv in the Data_Results folder.
 Creates smoke estimations for Coeur D'Alene moke estimations and files used to collect an AQI.